edgedb/edgedb/docs/reference/ddl/migrations.rst

 .. note::

-    Like all DDL commands, ``START MIGRATION`` and other migration commands are considered low-level.
+    Like all DDL commands, ``start migration`` and other migration commands are considered low-level.
 Users are encouraged to use the built-in :ref:`migration tools <ref_cli_edgedb_migration>`
     instead.

-START MIGRATION
+Start migration
 ===============

 :eql-statement: